benmorrow/Multiline-SpriteKit-Label/README.md

 ![simulator screenshot multiline SKLabelNode](http://i.imgur.com/7TmCORE.png)

 `SKLabelNode` was not intended to use multiline strings.
-Since functionality is limited with SKLabelNode you can use this extension to solve the problem.
-Just add newline characters, "\n", whereever you want a line break.
+Since `SKLabelNode`'s functionality is limited, you can use this extension to solve the problem.
+Just add newline characters, "\n", in the `String` whereever you want a line break.

 Here's the solution in Swift 3: